jacinyan/MERN-eCommerce/README.md

 ### Description

- - Sass precompiler for application layout
+ - Sass preprocessor for application layout
  - React-Route for frontend routing
  - JSON server as backend for mock data
  - Axios for HTTP requests